ffd8/P5LIVE/README.md

 or use the OSC snippet (`CTRL + SHIFT + O`) and set host/in/out ports.

 ### BUG/CRASH?!
 Infinite loop?
 Broken code?
-P5LIVE now ships with an infinite loop breaker, thus rendering previous tricks more or less obsolete... nevertheless, these may still be useful:
+P5LIVE now ships includes an infinite loop breaker, thus rendering previous tricks more or less obsolete... nevertheless, these may still be useful:

 - Add `#bug` to URL and press `ENTER`.
 Stops compiler, loads a new sketch and opens inspector to fix issue and save.